openjdk/jdk/src/java.desktop/share/legal/libpng.md

     - Filip Wasil

-The build projects, the build scripts, the test scripts, and other files in the "ci", "projects", "scripts" and "tests" directories, have other copyright owners, but are released under the libpng license.
+The build projects, the build scripts, the test scripts, and other files in the "projects", "scripts" and "tests" directories, have other copyright owners, but are released under the libpng license.

-Some files in the "contrib" directory, and some tools-generated files that are distributed with libpng, have other copyright owners, and are released under other open source licenses.
+Some files in the "ci" and "contrib" directories, as well as some of the tools-generated files that are distributed with libpng, have other copyright owners, and are released under other open source licenses.
 ```